The History of Harrop Buckley Designs Designs

-The DOGGIE PEOPLE are the flagship collection for the company, named initially as THE COUNTY SET, then the COUNTRY COMPANIONS and now as the trademark DOGGIE PEOPLE and were the beginning of a long line of successful collectables. it is always being asked how Robert Harrop’s original idea for the DOGGIE PEOPLE came about, read on and the full story will be revealed.
-Robert Harrop’s formal training at Wolverhampton College of Art was in three-dimensional design, therefore the range is produced within strict design-led criteria, his heart however dictates the brief.
+The DOGGIE PEOPLE are the flagship collection for the company, named initially as THE COUNTY SET, then the COUNTRY COMPANIONS and now as the trademark DOGGIE PEOPLE and were the beginning of a long line of successful collectables. it is always being asked how Harrop Buckley Designs’s original idea for the DOGGIE PEOPLE came about, read on and the full story will be revealed.
+Harrop Buckley Designs’s formal training at Wolverhampton College of Art was in three-dimensional design, therefore the range is produced within strict design-led criteria, his heart however dictates the brief.

 The DOGGIE PEOPLE are very much the link with his lost life in the professional equestrian world; this was sadly curtailed by a back injury.
 During his riding career Robert was still involved in the art world by virtue of one-off commissions for formal bronze studies of well known horses, these included the popular international show jumper “Penwood Forge Mill” and the legendary “Red Rum”.